CHAPTER ADVISORY BOARD

 Naline Walker has over fifteen years of experience working with neurodiversity and neurodivergent individuals as a residential counselor in human behavior and a case manager in Virginia and Maryland.
 She earned a bachelor’s degree in social science from the University of University of Maryland in College Park, Maryland, and holds dual Master of Science degrees in business administration and management/criminal justice at University of Maryland University College.
 Walker is a Howard University associate investigator/research assistant and has served as a liaison in the DC metropolitan area for recruitment suites in a five-year research study titled An Examination of the Relationship Between Sleep and Parental Distress in Children with ADHD Who Differ in Their Medication Status.
 She worked at Joint Base Andrews, a military facility in Prince George County, Maryland, for the past ten years.
 Walker serves as a volunteer facilitator/coordinator for Prince George County CHADD parent support group and as regional coordinator for the CHADD Southern Regional Center.
 She also volunteers with a domestic violence nonprofit organization advocating against human trafficking.

-Jeremy Didier, LMSW, LMAC, Chapter Coordinator
+Jeremy Didier, LSCSW, LMAC, Chapter Coordinator

 ADHDKC / Kansas City CHADD

-Jeremy Didier, LMSW, LMAC, has over fifteen years of extensive experience working with children, parents, and adults with ADHD in both her personal life and as an ICF/JST/ADDCA-certified ADHD coach with ImpactParents.
+Jeremy Didier, LSCSW, LMAC, has over fifteen years of extensive experience working with children, parents, and adults with ADHD in both her personal life and as an ICF/JST/ADDCA-certified ADHD coach with ImpactParents.
 She currently provides assessment, diagnosis, and therapeutic services for adults with ADHD in her private practice at the Jordan Psychological Center in Kansas City.
 She is also the group founder and co-coordinator of Kansas City’s award-winning CHADD chapter, ADHDKC, twice recognized as the organization’s chapter of the year.
 Prior to being elected president of CHADD’s board of directors, Didier served on the board in many capacities: as secretary, as co-chair of both the chapter advisory board and the governance committee, and as a volunteer leadership trainer and chapter mentor.
 She is a nationally recognized speaker and a frequent contributor to national media outlets such as the Washington Post and NBC Nightly News.
 A passionate advocate for justice-involved individuals with ADHD, she specializes in the underdiagnosis of girls and women with ADHD and the intersection of ADHD and addiction.
 Diagnosed with ADHD as an adult, she was honored to be selected for Chris Zeigler Dendy’s inaugural advocacy training program at “Camp Dendy.”
 Didier holds a master of social work from Fordham University and a bachelor of science in journalism from the University of Kansas.
 Her favorite job is being mom to five fabulous kids, four of whom also have ADHD among other neurodiversities.

 Angela Green, Chapter Coordinator